Sea Turtle Camp Educators

 Taylor Ardis, Program Coordinator

 Taylor took the path less traveled on her journey to North Carolina.
 Originally from Indiana, she spent the warm months as a child, catching frogs in the creek and swimming in Lake Maxinkuckee.
 This love for the water led to her fascination with the ocean which has continued throughout her entire life.
 There’s a good chance Taylor had watched every ocean-related documentary in existence by the time she was a teenager, and she loved watching Shark Week with her dad every summer.
 It was when she headed to college that she really discovered and defined her passions for education and marine science.
 From 2011-2013 she was a camp counselor at Culver Military Academy’s summer program – a residential camp focused on leadership development.
 It was there Taylor realized that experiential education was the career path she wanted to pursue.
 Before relocating from Indiana to North Carolina, Taylor spent a month in South Africa studying great white sharks in Mosselbaii alongside world-renowned shark biologist, Ryan Johnson.
 In 2014, she began her work with Sea Turtle Camp as a Marine Educator and was the 2016 Kids’ Camp Director for our sister camp, WB Surf Camp.
 Taylor holds a degree in International Environmental Studies from UNCW and continues to feed her fascination with sharks as the Education Ambassador of North Carolina for OCEARCH, the global white shark tagging organization.
-When Taylor isn’t on the beach or in the field, she’s at the barn working with her two horses.
+When Taylor isn’t on the beach or in the field, she’s working on her farm with her three horses.

 Brent Waffle, Program Coordinator